Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Make sure to highlight any achievements
+- Note any achievements

 Education:

-- In the list, include your degrees or certifications and the schools you went to
+- In the list, include your degrees or certifications and the colleges you attended

 Skills: